christophajohns/model-based-prior/README.md

 To install the project, follow these steps:

-1. Clone the repository: `git clone christophajohns/model-based-prior`
+1. Clone the repository (incl. the `colabo` submodule): `git clone --recursive https://github.com/christophajohns/model-based-prior.git`
 2. Navigate to the project directory: `cd model-based-prior`
 3. Create a virtual environment from `environment.yml`: `conda env create -f environment.yml`
 4. Activate the virtual environment: `conda activate model-based-prior`